ifratul36/hotel-booking-client/README.md

 ## Live URL:
 [Insert Live URL Here]
-(Ensure your website is deployed and the live URL is accessible)

 ## Key Features:
 - **Homepage**: Includes a dynamic banner, featured rooms, user reviews, and a map showing the hotel location.